How to Make Cheesecake Step by Step

 It's common to overbake cheesecakes because, while they might look underdone, they are actually done when the center is still wobbly.
 At this stage, residual heat will "carry over" and the center will continue to cook.

-Remove cheesecake from the oven to cool on a rack, or simply leave the door of the oven closed, turn off the heat and let the cheesecake cool for at least an hour.
+Remove cheesecake from the oven to cool on a rack, or better yet, simply leave the door of the oven closed, turn off the heat and let the cheesecake cool for at least an hour.
 This helps prevent the cheesecake from sinking in the center.
 Once removed from the oven, allow to cool at room temperature for at least an hour or two before placing in the fridge.
 The slower you cool down your cheesecake, the less likely it is to crack or sink.

 Chilling and Unbuckling the Cheesecake

 Cheesecake needs to chill thoroughly — preferably overnight.
 After chilling, the once-wiggly center should firm up just fine.
 The cake will have pulled away from the edges of the pan.

 - Carefully run a small knife around the edge of the pan to loosen any bits that might stick to the pan.

 - Unbuckle pan and remove band when cheesecake is still very cold.